rchain/rchain/docs/rholang/rholangtut.md

     people!(@"name"!("Jane") | @"age"!(40) | @"eyes"!("green") | @"seq"!(0)) |
     people!(@"name"!("Jack") | @"age"!(50) | @"eyes"!("grey") | @"seq"!(0))

 Then we can think of the name `people` as a table in a database and query it.
-A rough translation the SQL statement `SELECT age, name FROM people WHERE age > 35` in the context of the data above would be
+A rough translation of the SQL statement `SELECT age, name FROM people WHERE age > 35` in the context of the data above would be

      1 new people in {
      2   people!(@"name"!("Joe") | @"age"!(20) | @"eyes"!("blue") | @"seq"!(0)) |